sivaraam/cwopg/README.md

 ```

 ### Dependencies

-#### Redis server
-One of the dependencies of the application [(`mwoffliner`) depends on](https://github.com/openzim/mwoffliner#prerequisites)
-redis-server.
-So, it has to be installed.
-Kidnly refer to the
-documentation about installing Redis server from [their website](https://redis.io/topics/quickstart).
-By default, redis server is assumed to be running at
-'redis://127.0.0.1:6379'.
-In case there is any change update the
-configuration file found at [package_generator/config/mwoffliner-config.json]().

 #### Git LFS
 Currently a file required for the application to run is tracked via
 [Git LFS](https://git-lfs.github.com/) due to its large size.
 So, you